MicrosoftDocs/learn/learn-pr/wwl-windows-server/manage-advanced-features-of-ad-ds/includes/5-create-custom-ad-ds-partitions.md

 The following video demonstrates how to create a custom AD DS partition.
 The main steps in the process are:

 1. Create AD DS environment.
 Create a single-domain AD DS forest containing two domain controllers.
 1. Create a custom AD DS partition.
-Use command line tools to create a custom application partition.
+Use command-line tools to create a custom application partition.
 1. Verify that a custom AD DS partition exists.
-Use command line tools to verify existence of a custom application partition.
+Use command-line tools to verify existence of a custom application partition.
 1. Delete a custom AD DS partition.
-Use command line tools to delete a custom application partition.
+Use command-line tools to delete a custom application partition.

  >[!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4McIf]